Sacramento Premises Liability Attorneys

-Common premises liability claims include:
+Common types of premises liability cases include:

 - Slip and fall injuries

-- Poorly maintained stairways, elevators, doors or other property fixtures
+- Poorly maintained stairways, elevators, and doors

-- Unsafe equipment or attractive nuisance on premises
+- Unsafe equipment or attractive nuisance

 - Inadequate security measures

-- Toxic or chemical exposure
+- Toxic chemical exposure

-- Unrestrained or unsecured animals (posing a danger)
+- Bites from unrestrained or unsecured animals

 Contact an experienced attorney at Kershaw, Cook & Talley for a free and confidential case evaluation.
 Call us at (916) 520-6639 or contact us now.